appwrite/sdk-for-php/docs/teams.md

 DELETE https://appwrite.io/v1/teams/{teamId}
 ```

-** Delete team by its unique ID.
+** Delete a team by its unique ID.
 Only team owners have write access for this resource. **

 ### Parameters